What is Azure Database for PostgreSQL?

 - Predictable performance, using inclusive pay-as-you-go pricing

-- Scale on the fly within seconds
+- Scale as needed within seconds

 - Secured to protect sensitive data at-rest and in-motion